Matrox PCI and PCIe Guide

-PCIe (PCI Express) is a recently introduced standard for connecting devices to computers.
-It's software-compatible with PCI but has higher potential bandwidth and greater flexibility than PCI or AGP.
+PCIe (PCI Express®) is the more recently introduced standard for connecting devices to computers.
+It's software-compatible with PCI but has higher potential bandwidth and greater flexibility than PCI.
 The PCIe specification is also maintained by the PCI-SIG.
-For wider compatibility, and because the two standards share a common foundation, most new computers support PCIe and PCI.

 A connection between a PCIe device and the system is known as a "link" and this link is built around a dedicated, bi-directional, serial (1-bit), point-to-point connection known as a "lane".
 A lane is capable of simultaneously transferring 250 MB/s of data in each direction.
 A link can use more than one lane at a time but all links compliant with the PCIe specification must minimally support single-lane connections, referred to as "x1" (pronounced "by-one") links.

 Currently, the only devices that use a x16 link are graphics cards.
 Other devices typically don't require the high potential bandwidths provided by such a connection.
 Matrox has several PCIe x16 graphics cards, including the six-output C680 PCIe x16, the nine-output C900 PCIe x16, the quad-output M9148 LP PCIe x16, and eight-output M9188 PCIe x16.

 The internal architecture of PCIe is much like a local area network in that each link goes to a central hub in the computer that performs network-like switching.
 This is in contrast to the PCI architecture, where all devices share the same unidirectional, parallel bus.
 Because PCIe isn't based on parallel connections that can be hindered by timing issues, PCIe allows data to be more easily and cost-effectively transmitted over longer distances.
 In fact, the PCI-SIG is developing a cabling specification to allow external devices to be connected to a computer using the PCIe standard.